LincolnIT/CSGODouble-bot-automated/README.md

 # CSGODouble-bot-automated
 ### CSGODouble betBOT.
-Profit 35% per Day
+About 40% profit per Day - depending on the method.
+I recommend rainbow!
+Last update: 02/05/2016
-Last update: 30/04/2016 (Foobar updated csgodouble script so we needed to update it, too)
+(Reason of update: Foobar updated csgodouble script so we needed to updated it, too)

 Program interface